-You can apply to the court to ‘wind up’ a company if it can’t pay its debts of more than £750.
+You can apply to the court to close or ‘wind up’ a company if it can’t pay its debts.
+This is also known as compulsory liquidation.

 Your application to the court is known as a ‘winding-up petition’.
-If successful, the company will be put into liquidation.
+If you’re successful:

 The fees are: